 - Routines that include regular opportunities for connection so your child can count on an opportunity to tell you upsetting things and be heard.

-When someone is depressed, they often feel hopeless and despairing.
-The first step out of that hopelessness and despair is often a shift toward anger, which at least feels empowering.
+When someone is depressed, they usually feel hopeless and despairing.
+The first step out of that hopelessness and despair is sometimes a shift toward anger, which at least feels empowering.
 If your child begins to express anger, remind yourself that this is a step toward health.

 Then, step up your listening so that you understand what is upsetting your child.
 Set limits on behavior – your child can’t hit someone or destroy property – but it’s important that they be able to express in words what they are upset about.
 If you can stay calm and empathize with the upset, you will often find that your angry child or teen begins to soften and express the pain that is under the anger.
 That can often jumpstart healing for minor depression.